OpenCilk/www.opencilk.org/src/community/teach performance.md

 - [Performance engineering of software systems](#performance-engineering-of-software-systems)
 - [Modern algorithms workshop: parallel algorithms](#modern-algorithms-workshop:-parallel-algorithms)

-Each listing includes links to basic materials (e.g., PDF lecture slides).
-Additional materials (e.g., editable slide decks, and solutions for homeworks, quizzes, and tests) are often also available, as detailed below.
+Each listing includes links to basic materials (e.g., lecture PDFs).
+Additional materials (e.g., editable slide decks, and solutions for homeworks and quizzes) are often also available, as detailed below, when you [join the OpenCilk community](../join-us/).

 ## Performance engineering of software systems